 We’ve distilled the learning into 12 themes summarised here.
-Click the links for more detail.
+Click the links in the table below for more detail.

 It’s better for residents.